 ELK is a collection of Elasticsearch – a highly scalable analytics search engine, logstash – a tool for parsing, analyzing data and kibana – an interactive GUI tool for visualization.
-It is an open source software.
+It is open-source software.
 It is developed in Java and is basically a wrapper on Apache Lucene Library.
-It consists of HTTP web API interface.
+It consists of an HTTP web API interface.
 It has no schema with JSON documents where all the data is stored.
 Similar to MongoDB, it is very easy to set it as it has no schema.
-Graylog is a powerful log management software developed to cater to the need of processing, analyzing and understanding terabytes of log data.
-It also offers an open source package for users to get hands on experience.
+Graylog is a powerful log management software developed to cater to the need for processing, analyzing and understanding terabytes of log data.
+It also offers an open-source package for users to get hands-on experience.

 Head to Head Comparison Between Graylog vs ELK (Infographics)

 Below are the top 8 differences between Graylog vs ELK:

 Let us discuss some of the major key differences between Graylog vs ELK: